 - Crater Rim Drive to Keanakāko‘i Crater, for pedestrians and bicyclists only

 - Mauna Loa Road to Kīpukapuaulu; open to pedestrians and bicyclists past Kīpukapuaulu

 - Sections of Escape Road from Highway 11

 - Chain of Craters Road

-The Volcano Art Center Gallery and Kilauea Military Camp also plan to open on Sept.
-22. Limited services may be available at Volcano House.
+- The Volcano Art Center Gallery and Kilauea Military Camp are now open.
+Limited services may be available at Volcano House.